benedwards44/Apex-for-Xero/README.md

 This application contains Apex utilities for accessing the [Xero](http://developer.xero.com) REST APIs.

-These classes are set up to use the [Private Application](http://developer.xero.com/documentation/getting-started/private-applications/) type
+These classes are set up to use the [Private Application](http://developer.xero.com/documentation/getting-started/private-applications/) type.

 The aim of this project is to act as a starting point for accessing Xero APIs via Apex.
 I wanted to share this project as I spent a lot of time getting the authentication working for Xero, as Apex doesn't have a standard OAuth 1.0 library and there wasn't much detail online about it.